-No one likes to think about their death, but everyone wants to make sure their needs are covered.
-We at Martin Foldie Law want to ensure that your interests are protected and carried out should the worst happen.
-Our task is to ensure all of your assets are properly accounted for, tailoring each will to our individual clients.
-While a free, online will seems like an easy idea, you run the risk of it not holding up in a legal setting.
+No one likes to think about life’s inevitability: death.
+However, everyone wants to make sure their needs are covered and wishes are carried out when life’s inevitability occurs.
+Martin Foldie Law can help you ensure that your interests are protected and carried out should the worst happen.
+Our task is to ensure all of your assets are properly accounted for by tailoring each will to individual client needs.
+While a free, online will seems like an quick and easy solution, you run the risk of it not holding up in a legal setting.
 If this happens, your final wishes may not be carried out and your belongings may be turned over to the State.
-In order to ensure your future is protected, a will written by an attorney and witnessed is the best possible option.
+In order to ensure your legacy is protected, a will written by an attorney and properly witnessed is the best possible option.

 Type of Wills

-Choosing the type of will that works best with your needs and current assets is important.
+Choosing the type of will that works best for your needs and current assets is important.
 Is it important for you and your spouse to have joint wills, or does an individual will suit your needs better?
-Let Martin Foldie Law Law help you discern the best option for your needs.
+Let Martin Foldie Law Law help you discern the best option that meets your unique needs.

 There are several different types of wills, each with their own subsections.